Michigan governor needs to revise her coronavirus lockdown order: state chamber head

 Trump has said he wants Americans back to work soon.

 Whitmer said this week she does not take lightly her move to extend the order, but added that data and science are driving her decisions as she seeks to protect the lives of state residents.
+On Thursday, she and six other Midwest governors announced a partnership to coordinate the reopening of their states’ economies.

 Studley said the new order’s “one size fits all approach” is not working and should be revised to recognize that parts of the state are not as hard hit by the virus and could operate on some level and the same is true for some industries.
 “At some point, it doesn’t make sense to have the entire state on lockdown.”